 Lifting the Weight of Depression

-A recent article in Psychology Today describes a new study that shows that people who engage in resistance training on a regular basis are less likely to be depressed.
+As we are all still struggling with the far reaching effects of the Covid-19 pandemic, I wanted to re-share this past blog, with some current updates.
+An article in Psychology Today describes a new study that shows that people who engage in resistance training on a regular basis are less likely to be depressed.

 The meta-analysis study included over 2000 men and women of varying ages, who participated in one of 33 different randomized, controlled studies on depression and strength training.
 The combined results showed that regardless of whether or not an individual started out with symptoms of depression, at the conclusion of the study they were significantly less likely to be depressed when they were assigned to a strength training routine.